openelections/openelections-data-ia/README.md

 ## TODO

 I'm prioritizing non-special elections and getting the most coverage possible so there are some results I'm putting on the backburner.
+This is mostly because they are image PDFs.

 These include:

 * 20020122__ia__special__general__state_house__28__county.pdf
 * 20020219__ia__special__general__state_senate__39__county.pdf